ricmac/Cybercultural/src/posts/call-with-tim-oreilly-2004.md

 ---
-title: "004.
-A Call With Tim O'Reilly"
+title: "A Call With Tim O’Reilly After the First Web 2.0 Conference"
 description: "I interview the man who coined Web 2.0 and wonder if he thinks my questions suck; also, I begin experimenting with earning money from blogging."
 date: 2023-11-12
 permalink: "p/call-with-tim-oreilly-2004/"